hertzmann/hertzmann.github.io/_posts/2020-05-08-siggraph-as-conference.md

     * Journal track and straight-to-TOG papers presented at SIGGRAPH
     * Maintain timely reviewing process for TOG
     * Encourage revised journal versions of SIGGRAPH conference papers in TOG.
 Clarify and/or revise existing 30% rule-of-thumb.
+* A subset of these proposals could also be adopted.
+For example, solely imposing a page limit, and giving new instructions to authors and reviewers accordingly is an incremental change that could help a lot.

 Other Notes
 --------------------------